Impact & Industry Advisory Board

 Previously she was founder Director of Ideas Test, an Arts Council Creative People and Places project undertaking action research into cultural activity in an area of reported low engagement.

-She holds an MA in Art History and is a Research Associate of the School of School of Media, Arts and Humanities at Sussex.
+She holds an MA in Art History and is a Research Associate of Media, Arts and Humanities at Sussex.
 She is currently a board member of Disability Arts Online.

 Joe Hill